OkutaniDaichi0106/moq-transfork/draft-lcurley-moq-transfork.md

 The track path suffix.
 This field is not present for status `live`, which is not elegant I know.

+**Announce Parameters**
+The optional parameters in the ANNOUNCE message.

 ## SUBSCRIBE
 SUBSCRIBE is sent by a subscriber to start a subscription.